 Ochsner Health Visitor Policy

-COVID-19 Positive Patients and COVID Units: Patients are allowed to have one visitor between the hours of 8am and 6pm and the visitor must remain in the patient’s room at all times.
+Patients who are positive for COVID-19 will be allowed to have one visitor between the hours of 7 a.m. and 9 p.m..
+Visitors must remain in the patient’s room at all times, wearing appropriate PPE.